Place Archive

 Photos from Namur

-A construction crane is visible over Rue de Fer in Namur, Belgium, a street leading to the city's main railway station, with a mix of historic and modern architecture.
+A construction crane is visible over Rue de Fer in Namur, Belgium, with 19th-century buildings and modern structures lining the street.

 A construction crane stands over Rue de Fer in Namur, Belgium, a street that leads to the city's main railway station.
 The architecture reflects a blend of 19th-century buildings with modern commercial structures, as indicated by the HEMA storefront.
 The presence of the crane suggests ongoing development or renovation in this area, which serves as a transportation hub and commercial center for the Walloon capital.

-Autumn foliage frames Place de la Digue in Namur, Belgium, with buildings of mixed architectural styles and a construction crane in the background.
+Place de la Digue in Namur, Belgium, with autumn foliage and diverse architecture.

 Autumn foliage frames a view of the Place de la Digue in Namur, Belgium.
 The square is surrounded by buildings that reflect a mix of architectural styles, indicative of the city's development over time.
 One prominent building displays flags, suggesting it may house a governmental or official institution.
 The presence of a construction crane in the background hints at ongoing development or renovation within the urban environment.
 This area serves as a central point for daily life, commerce, and civic activity in Namur.